"You're not really Asian."

 2.

-1. I believe this is sans serif, since the letters do not have the small projecting features at the end of each stroke.
+1. I believe this is sans serif, since the letters do not have the small projecting features at the end of each stroke.2.
+This is found on my sweater.

 3. I believe it is a really good idea to use sans serif here because sans serif makes the logo really simple and noticeable.
 The elongated "serif-less" letters really stand out against the plain background and easily draws the customers' attention to them.